 • make a separate break time available if it is not possible for the lactation break to run concurrently with the employee's existing rest period.
 For non-exempt employees, this separate break time is unpaid time as it is not considered time worked or time on pay status. (a) The denial of reasonable break time or adequate space to express milk in accordance with Labor Code 1033 shall be deemed a failure to comply for purposes of Section 226.7.
 An aggrieved employee may file a complaint under this subdivision with the Labor Commissioner pursuant to Section 98.

-Pregnancy/breastfeeding accommodations for students may include academic (e.g., a note-taker), employment (e.g., excused absences), and housing accommodations (e.g., Family Student Housing), as well as facility access (e.g., lactation rooms) and childcare assistance.
-For more information about available resources, visit the following web
+For University StudentsPer UCSB policy concerning all medical or emotional conditions resulting in disability (even when temporary), pregnant students and employees can participate in work, classes, and extra-curricular activities without submitting a doctor’s note.
+Pregnancy accommodations may include academic (e.g., a note-taker), employment (e.g., excused absences), and housing accommodations (e.g., Family Student Housing), as well as facility access (e.g., lactation rooms) and childcare assistance.
+For more information about your rights and accommodations, and for assistance accessing accommodations, contact the Title IX Office at (805) 893-2701 or titleix-info@ucsb.edu.

 Back to Top